 SBSS uses a visible sensor mounted on an agile, two-axis gimbal, which allows ground operators to quickly move the camera between targets without having to expend time and fuel to reposition the entire spacecraft.

-Primary missions: Space Surveillance
+Primary Mission: Space Surveillance

-Dimensions: Solar Panels - 201.36" x 92.50"
+Dimensions: Solar Panels - 201.36 inches x 92.50 inches

-(Current as of March 2013)
+(Current as of July 2019)